AndreasHeger/CGATReport/doc/Tutorial2.rst

 Converting to functors
 **********************

-Instead of using a python function as in the first tutorial, we will use a functior, a function object.
+Instead of using a python function as in the first tutorial, we will use a functor, a function object.
 The functor provides additional methods that allows the renderer to query for available :term:`tracks`.